carltheperson/carltheperson-com/content/my-house.md

 # My house

 On the 19 of August, I bought a house with a small garden.
-The house is what in English apparently is called an _allotment hut._ Basically, a small slot meant for vegetable gardening which sometimes has a house or shed.
+The house is what in English apparently is called an _allotment._ Basically, a small slot meant for vegetable gardening which sometimes has a house or shed.
 Not really meant for living in.
 But after nearly a year of work, I moved into mine.
-It's legal as long as I don't live there all year round (I did skip out on the winters).
+It's legal as long as I don't live there all year round (I skip out on the winters).
 Price for the slot was 5,500$ which for a 17-year old was a pretty big investment.
 The cost for all the materials needed to make it livable was about the same.

 ![](/media/my-house/first.png)
 _Picture I took of the house the day I bought it_